pluginever/wc-variation-images/readme.txt

 9. Product Single Page Light box with Social Share.

 == Changelog ==
+= 1.3.0 ( 22th July, 2025 ) =
+* New - Added new feature to variation image gallery.
+* Enhance - Improved code structure and enhanced functionality.
+* Fix - Fixed some known issues.
+* Compatibility - Checked compatibility with the latest version of WordPress and WooCommerce.

 = 1.2.3 ( 25th May, 2025 ) =
 * Fix - Fixed some known issues.
 * Enhance - Improve code structure, enhance functionality and remove unused code.